Ahana19/AspireNex/README.md

 5.Evaluate the model

 ## Exploratory Data Analysis
 Before building the model, exploratory data analysis (EDA) is performed to understand the distribution of the data, detect outliers, and identify patterns or correlations between features.
-Visualization tools such as matplotlib and seaborn are used to plot graphs and charts.

 ## Feature Engineering
 Feature engineering involves creating new features or transforming existing features to improve the performance of the machine learning model.
 This step includes handling missing values, scaling features, encoding categorical variables, and addressing class imbalance.